 Yours of Thu 24th is at hand so I will take a few minutes to answer the kind missive.
 It pleases me very much to have a letter from you dear brother and it is often I think of blessings that you are enjoying while I am away in the wilderness fighting that you may enjoy them whilst you live and if I live to return to those that I love that I may enjoy them also.
 And that we can say our country our whole country and our country every one the stars and stripes shall yet wave over the south as well as the north.

-The old 15th has won a glorious name immortal in history and she means to keep it and her battle cry shall be remember Bulls Bluff.
+The old 15th has won a glorious name immortal in history and she means to keep it and her battle cry shall be remember Ball’s Bluff.
 Everything is about the same out here as it has been since the fight.
 I am glad to hear that you and Mason had a good time.
 You did very well to walk 41 miles in 18 hours.
 I have answered all your letters that you have sent.
-I sent one to you the 25 I believe it was in answer to the one before this you have got it guess.
+I sent one to you the 25 I believe it was in answer to the one before this you have got it quick.

 I wish I had been there to help you eat that popcorn was it good.
 I have written to Ellen Palmer for I was afraid that I should get enough of war out here without having a war with the woman after I got home.